Visual Impact Assessments

 Results from a VIA will be able to help developers understand a planning project’s influence on the visual landscape and the aesthetic appearance of the surrounding area.
 A report can then go on to help decision makers evaluate the impact on the visual quality of the built environment.

-Using a VIA in Development Types of Surveys and Reports
+Using a VIA in Different Types of Surveys and Reports

 In other services we offer, a visual impact assessment often appears as a contributing element.

-If you need a landscape and visual appraisal (LVA), landscape and visual impact assessment (LVIA), landscape character assessment (LCA), landscape capacity study, environmental impact assessment (EIA) or another type of survey for planning projects in rural or urban areas, our team offer all of these services, and more.
+If you need a landscape and visual appraisal (LVA), landscape and visual impact assessment (LVIA), landscape character assessment (LCA), landscape capacity study, environmental impact assessment (EIA) or another type of survey for planning projects in rural or urban areas, our team can help to facilitate all of these services, and more.

 Applying a Visual Impact Assessment to Planning